hdser/graph_analyzer/web_viewer/docs/DEPLOYMENT.md

 3. **HTTPS**: Use reverse proxy with TLS
 4. **CORS**: Restrict to known origins
 5. **Rate Limiting**: Implement at load balancer
+6. **External APIs**: Ensure API endpoints are trusted and use HTTPS

 ### Nginx Reverse Proxy